ree33cc/ai-hunting/README.md

 error handling should work.

-comments are gpt not me
+code comments are gpt not me

 R